 Cyber & Telecom Security

-AdaptiveMobile Security, an Enea company, is a world leader in mobile network security, protecting more than 2.2 billion subscribers worldwide.
-With deep expertise and a unique focus on network security, AdaptiveMobile Security award-winning innovative security solutions and services provide its customers with advanced threat detection, response, and actionable intelligence, combined with the most comprehensive security product-set in the market today, predicting and protecting against multiprotocol mobile security attacks.
+AdaptiveMobile Security, an Enea company is the world leader in mobile network security, protecting more than 2.1 billion subscribers worldwide.
+With deep expertise and a unique focus on network-to-handset security, AdaptiveMobile’s award-winning security solutions and services provide its customers with advanced threat detection and actionable intelligence, combined with the most comprehensive security product-set in the market today.

-AdaptiveMobile Security was founded in 2006.
-The Company counts some of the world’s largest carriers, Governments and Regulators as customers.
-The Company is headquartered in Dublin with offices in North America, Europe, South Africa, the Middle East, and Asia Pacific region.
+AdaptiveMobile Security was founded in 2006 and counts some of the world’s largest carriers, Governments and Regulators as customers.
+The Company is headquartered in Dublin with offices in North America, Europe, South Africa, the Middle East and Asia Pacific.